 Try to form an overall vision for your business or endeavor that follows from your SWOT analysis.
 Consider plans that combine different quadrants, such as using “strengths” and “opportunities” to develop new strategies.
 Note how you’ll track your progress for any strategies and plans you developed.
 You’ll want to monitor these issues and reevaluate your plans on a regular basis.

 A SWOT analysis is one of many business tools that leaders use to evaluate ideas and make decisions.
 A base of knowledge rooted in analytical tools and business models prepares individuals for many careers as business leaders.

-Aurora University’s online Bachelor of Arts in Leadership Studies (Nonprofit Leadership), online Bachelor of Arts in Business Administration and online Master of Business Administration degrees help students develop the knowledge and skills needed to lead others and advance their careers.
+Aurora University’s online Bachelor of Arts in Business Management, online Bachelor of Arts in Business Administration and online Master of Business Administration degrees help students develop the knowledge and skills needed to lead others and advance their careers.
 Students receive instruction in current business practices from faculty members with real-world experience.
 Each program takes place in a fully online learning environment.